Using SEO & PPC For Digital Marketing(Newly Improved Version)

 In 2012, Google introduced the Knowledge Box.
 This is designed to source out information from questions that are asked on the internet.
 These questions are then linked with answers from web contents across the internet.
 With this SEO feature from Google, one can get varying information from a large pool connected to the question asked.
 So, the onus falls on the developers to provide fitting answers via well-optimized contents and links in the website so as to increase the chances of popping up among the SERPs.

-Paid result, on the other hand, can be called the promoted ad on search engines.
+Paid Search, on the other hand, can be called the promoted ad on search engines.
 This results from a paid campaign on a search engine that displays related links on the right-hand corner of the search engine page.
-Paid result, as it were, is a guaranteed pop up when related keywords are keyed in.
+Paid search, as it were, is a guaranteed pop up when related keywords are keyed in.

-Paid result comes with varying features like additional images and links that redirect to the page of the promoted ad.
+Paid search comes with varying features like additional images and links that redirect to the page of the promoted ad.
 This somewhat attractive because it has the features of images to draw attention.

 Pay-Per-Click: Directed promotion and website reference